vigneshashokan/my-portfolio/README.md

 1. Fix Icons in (use only one pkg - package.json has `react-icons`, `react-social-icons` & `heroicons`),
    1. `Header.tsx`
    2. `ContactMe.tsx`
-2. In `ContactMe.tsx`,
-   1. `formState` in form
-   2. Implement email client on `Submit`
+2. Fix Skills section - remove % and add professional/personal
 3. Fix mobile view
-4. Fix Skills section - remove % and add professional/personal